Complete Tennessee Caves Guide

 Deep in the foothills of the Smokey Mountains, you'll find The Lost Sea.
 This is one of the most popular Tennessee caves and caverns.
 The caves are located in Sweetwater, Tennessee, about 3.5 hours drive from Nashville and about 50 miles south of Knoxville.
 This cave has the largest underground lake in America and attracts about 2000 visitors a day.
 The Lost Sea is also known as Craighead Caverns.

-When you arrive you will walk down a long, winding tunnel through a beautiful underground cavern.
+When you arrive, you will walk down a long, winding tunnel through a beautiful underground cavern.
 You'll then arrive at the lake that they call The Lost Sea.
-Cherokee Indians used the caves as a shelter in the 1820's.
-During the Civil Way, Confederate soldiers used the minerals to make gun powder.

 The water is at least 70ft deep and covers 4.5 acres.
 It remains at a temperature of 56 degrees.
-During a tour you will have the opportunity to take a boat ride on the lake in which you'll get a chance to feel the water.
+During a tour, you will have the opportunity to take a boat ride on the lake, where you'll get a chance to feel the water.
 The lake itself sits 140 feet below the ground.

-Yes.
-In the Lost Sea you'll find Rainbow Trout.
+In the Lost Sea, you'll find Rainbow Trout.
 There are about 300 fish in the Lost Sea and because of the lack of sunlight they lose a portion of their eyesight and their color.

 This place is great for the whole family.
 I'm definitely putting it on my must-visit list.